 The canteen operates with the help of generous volunteers.
-Lunch orders need to be written on a paper bag and placed in the class basket in the morning.
+Lunch orders can be made using the QKR app (by 8.55am) or written on a paper bag and placed in the class basket in the morning.
 The canteen is open at recess and lunch times.
 Students are expected to show courtesy to the volunteers who help.